2.3" Detailed Fossil Branch 66-56 Million Years Old Paleocene Age Raton FM Colorado

 This is a genuine fossil.

-During the Paleocene epoch, which lasted from approximately 66 to 56 million years ago, the Earth experienced a significant shift in climate and vegetation.
-The Paleocene was marked by a global warming event known as the Paleocene-Eocene Thermal Maximum, which caused a rapid increase in temperature and a shift towards more humid conditions.
+During the Paleocene epoch (66–56 million years ago), Earth underwent significant climate and vegetation changes.
+This period experienced a global warming event known as the Paleocene-Eocene Thermal Maximum (PETM), which caused a rapid rise in temperatures and a shift toward more humid environmental conditions.